nicolasbock/ebuildtester/README.rst

      --ccache CCACHE_DIR   Path to mount that contains ccache cache --batch               Do not drop into interactive shell

-It is also possible to store default values in a toml configuration file at `~/.config/ebuildtester/config.toml`.
+It is also possible to store default values in a TOML configuration file at ``~/.config/ebuildtester/config.toml``.
 The next example shows all the configuration options that are currently available:

 .. code-block:: toml